Skip to main content

 Using Node.js SDK

-As a Node.js developer, you can use the Node.js SDK to call interfaces exposed by the authorization party.
+As a Node.js developer, you can use the Node.js SDK to invoke authorized APIs.

-Callers can install the Node.js SDK using the command line or click the Download Address under the Node.js tab in the Download SDK popup to download the SDK.
+Install the Node.js SDK via command line, or click the Download Address under the Node.js tab in the Download SDK dialog.

 npm install https://jit-front.oss-cn-hangzhou.aliyuncs.com/jitSdk/JitSdkForJs-0.0.3.tgz --save